fernandosm/hybridModels/README.md

 ___

-`hybridModels` is a R package to simulate stochastic hybrid models for transmssion of diseases in a dynamic network.
+`hybridModels` is a R package to simulate customizable stochastic hybrid models for transmssion of diseases in a dynamic network.

 ### Installation ###
 Currently, the easiest way to install the package is making use of the devtools package (Hadley Wickham and Winston Chang (2015). devtools: Tools to Make Developing R Packages Easier.
 R package version 1.7.0. http://CRAN.R-project.org/package=devtools).